Wagner boss accuses Russian general staff of "treason against the fatherland".

-Putin wants to modernize the Russian army.
-Ukraine also fears increased Russian airstrikes.
+Wagner boss accuses Russian general staff of “treason against the fatherland”.
+Zelenskyy also condemned the Russian attack on Kherson.
 News ticker on military events in the Ukraine war.

-- “Nuclear Deterrent Forces” from Russia: Putin wants to modernize Russian army

-- Pay to civilian casualties in the Ukraine war: Estimates range up to 16,000 dead in Ukraine
+- Wagner boss Prigozhin with allegations at general staff: “Treason to the Fatherland”

 - This News ticker for the military action in the Ukraine war is continuously updated.